 Paper as a countertop material?
 Sounds suspect—and soggy—but think again.
 When combined with a few key ingredients, heated, and compressed, paper turns into a material that is stone-like in appearance and durability, but softer and more forgiving.
-Originally designed for use in skateboard parks, science labs, and marine environments, paper composite countertops have proved that they have muscle.
-An excellent, affordable, eco-friendly alternative to solid-surface plastics and stone, Should paper-based countertops be on your short list?
+Originally designed for use in skateboard parks, science labs, and marine environments, paper composite countertops have proved that they have muscle, and are an excellent, affordable, eco-friendly alternative to solid-surface plastics and stone.
+Should paper-based countertops be on your short list?

 Paper composite countertops are made of paper (or wood-based fibers), natural pigments, and non-petroleum-based resins.
 These materials are mixed, compressed, and baked at very high heat to create dense, durable, nonporous monolithic slabs.

 What are the benefits of using paper composite counters?

 Paper composite has an appeal similar to solid-surface composite (Corian), but with an earth-friendly bent.
 In particular, paper-based composite counters are:

 - Environmentally friendly.
 The majority of the paper content is postconsumer recycled or comes from FSC-certified, sustainably harvested forests.

 - Easy to install.
 Paper composite is lighter than stone and can be cut and shaped with ease.